top of page

 Step 2: Treat culture like those financial metrics and goals; by monitoring and measuring it.

-Culture isn’t something that you create, then slap a ‘Our Culture and Values Poster’ on the wall in the office and forget about until the CEO stands up at the quarterly Town Hall and reads off the ‘culture card’ before the donuts are handed out 🍩.
+Culture isn’t something that you create, then slap a ‘Our Culture and Values Poster’ on the wall in the office.
+Then forget about until the CEO stands up at the quarterly Town Hall and reads off the ‘culture card’ before the donuts are handed out 🍩to rapturous applause.

 1. Build culture into your hiring process.
 When hiring new team members, I recommend prioritising cultural and values-fit over everything.